 The Annual Report normally reports on activity between September 1 and August 31.
 However, the annual Traffic Monitoring Reporting period is the same as the baseline, 6 weeks in the spring and 2 weeks in the fall.
-Updates or clarifications made this year to prior Monitoring Reports are noted as follows.

-During AR 8 and AR 9, Year 8 traffic counts were taken in Spring 2009 and completed in Fall 2009.
-The 2009 Monitoring Report concluded that the adjusted AM inbound count totaled 2,840 vehicles.
-This represented a decrease of 479 vehicles from the baseline, which falls below the 90% confidence interval and does not represent a significant AM inbound traffic increase.
-The PM outbound count totaled 3,227 vehicles, which is a decrease of 219 vehicles from the baseline, which is 328 vehicles below the 90 percent confidence interval and 364 vehicles below the 1% established trigger.
+The 2010 Monitoring Report concluded that the adjusted AM inbound count totaled 2,921 vehicles.
+This represented a decrease of 398 vehicles from the baseline, which falls below the 90% confidence interval by 518 vehicles, and does not represent a significant AM inbound traffic increase.
+The PM outbound count totaled 3,459 vehicles, which is a decrease of 13 vehicles from the baseline, which is 96 vehicles below the 90 percent confidence interval and 132 vehicles below the 1% established trigger.
 Therefore no additional mitigation is required.

-The 2009 traffic monitoring cordon locations remain the same and are shown on Map A-4, Appendix A. Data and analysis of these counts, reported in November 2009 (AECOM), are provided in Appendix D of this annual report.
+The 2010 traffic monitoring cordon locations remain the same and are shown on Map A-4, Appendix A. Data and analysis of these counts, reported in December 2010 (AECOM), are provided in Appendix D of this annual report.